fkcurrie/rpi-ai-helper/README.md

 - The last 3 prompts are shown in red at the bottom of the screen
 - System information commands execute automatically
 - Complex operations will ask for confirmation before proceeding
+- Each model has different strengths:
+  - Gemini: Great for technical tasks and code
+  - Claude: Strong at analysis and explanation
+  - Local: Works offline, good for basic tasks

 ## Requirements
 - Python 3.7+